24 hours customer service +9779849693351

 Overview

-• A chorten (stupa) and prayer flags are found at the summit, enhancing its sanctity and serving as offerings to the deity.
+• Summit Rituals: A Buddhist chorten (stupa) and prayer flags are at the top, where pilgrims offer incense and prayers.

 • Tarkeghyang Monastery: One of the oldest and most significant monasteries, located in Tarkeghyang.